nikitacometa/web-ai-chat/docs/backend_plan.md

 ### 1. render_image(job_id)

-Generates a new image using Replicate SDXL API based on the current game state and the latest bet's prompt.
+Generates a new image using OpenAI Image API based on the current game state and the latest bet's prompt.
+The handles `left_handle` and `right_handle` (along with their constructed avatar URLs) are retrieved from the current round data.

-1. Get the current round and latest bet
+1. Get the current round and latest bet data from Supabase.
-2. Construct the prompt: `<left> vs <right>, cyber-arena, momentum=<x>% + user spell`
+2. Construct the prompt: `<left> vs <right>, cyber-arena, momentum=<x>% + user spell`.
-3. Call Replicate API to generate the image
+3. Call OpenAI API (e.g., DALL-E 3) to generate the image.
-4. Save the image URL to the round record
+4. Save the image URL to the round record in Supabase.
-5. Update the Supabase storage with the image
+5. Optionally, store the image itself in Supabase Storage if direct URL is not permanent or desired.

 ### 2. cron_end_round()

-Runs every 60 seconds to check if the current round should end.
+Runs periodically (e.g., every 60 seconds) to check if the current active round should end.

-1. Get the current active round
+1. Get the current active round from Supabase.
+2. If no active round, do nothing.
+3. Check end conditions in order:
-2. Check if the momentum has hit 0 or 100
+    a.
+Momentum hit 0 or 100.
-3. Check if the round has been idle for more than ROUND_TIMEOUT_SEC seconds
+    b.
+Current time >= `round.current_deadline` (inactivity timeout).
+    c.
+Current time >= `round.absolute_deadline` (max duration timeout).
-4. If either condition is met, mark the round as ended
+4. If any condition is met:
+    a.
+Mark the round as ended in Supabase.
-5. Calculate winners based on the final momentum
+    b.
+Calculate winners based on the final momentum (if timeout, side closer to edge wins).
-6. Update the round record with the end time and winner information
+    c.
+Update the round record with end time and winner information.

 ### 3. payout.py